 - adaptive_weights_method

 Method for calculating adaptive weights for groups.
-Ridge provides stable estimates, univariate uses marginal effects.
+Only used when penalty_type is adaptive_group.
+Ridge provides stable estimates via ridge Cox regression.
+Univariate uses marginal Cox regression for each group separately.

 - random_seed